manvirag/tech_learning_tinkering/hld/template/hld.md

     - if GET write in query, POST write its json,
     - write the request and response.
     - if require to have pagination add that.
-    - if require to have cursor add that.
+    - if require to have cursor add that. ( always better to use cursor. )
+    - talk about headers ( sone pe suhata.) -> token, jwt, saml , authid come there.
     - client -> graphql
     - server to server -> grpc
     - talk about different status codes ->